 Maria McClellan is the Senior Community Relations Strategist at Fletcher Allen Health Care.
 She joined Vermont’s academic medical center in January of 1998, and during the last 15 years has held a variety of communications-related positions including Director of Public Affairs and Director of Marketing and Communications.

-Chair.
-Tom is the owner and president of Paw Print & Mail and its marketing division Catamount Marketing.
-He was elected to a two-year term as BBA’s vice chair position in April, 2011.
+Secretary, Tom is the owner and president of Paw Print & Mail and its marketing division Catamount Marketing.
+He was elected to a two-year term as BBA’s vice chair position in April, 2011, and served as Board Chair from 2013 to 2015.
 Tom is a native of Burlington, and has a B.S. in Business Administration from UVM.
 He founded Paw Print & Mail in 1990 and Catamount Marketing in 2010 to diversify into website development, email marketing, and targeted direct mail marketing.
 Prior to starting the printing business he worked for six years in the restaurant industry and three years in outside sales.
 Tom also serves on BBA’s Marketing Committee and was recently elected to the Board of Directors of the Champlain Valley Agency on Aging.

 Tim is the owner of Halvorson’s Upstreet Café since 1979.
 He also runs beverage operations and a standing cafe at the Champlain Valley Expo.
 He serves on the Lund Family Center’s Board of Trustees, and is a board member for the Committee for Temporary Shelter.
 He is on the board of the Vermont Downtown Program and previously served as Chair of the Church Street Marketplace.
 The BBA has created an honorary award in Tim’s Name which recognized an individual for outstanding contribution to the economic vitality of Burlington.
 Tim and his wife Kristin live in Charlotte, Vermont.